 5. Gentle Stretches

 Light movements of the body and gentle stretches are helpful in falling asleep and feeling refreshed the next day.
 There are many ways to stretch, but among them, yoga is an excellent choice.
 The heart rate doesn’t increase rapidly with slow yoga movements, and there are fewer worries about making loud noises in the middle of the night.
 At first, you may need to practice while watching instructional videos, but this will strain your eyes.
 Ideally, we want to learn and repeat practice so we can manage without looking at anything.
-Practicing this daily will will help prevent your insomnia symptoms in the long term, as well.
+Practicing this daily will help prevent your insomnia symptoms in the long term, as well.

 6. Listen to Calm Music & Nature Sounds